Product Q&A: Making Creative Production Workflows 2.5x Faster

 The product team at Celtra is quite involved in client conversations and proactive in how they approach product development.
-One of their recent projects evolved into a major initiative which elevated the overall user experience by making workflows nearly 2.5x faster and 2x more efficient.
-Celtra Creative Automation makes content scaling faster and dramatically more efficient.
+One of their recent projects evolved into a major initiative that elevated the overall user experience by making workflows nearly 2.5x faster and 2x more efficient.
+Celtra makes content scaling faster and dramatically more efficient.
 That said, speed and efficiency are not just signature benefits for our clients; speed and efficiency are at the core of everything that we do and build.

 When we think about Creative Automation, we are not just addressing how designers prepare or scale templates.
 We are focused on the entire process, considering all stakeholders that are involved from media brief to distribution.
 And, we think about how we can make each step of that process faster and more efficient.
 Our goal is to help teams increase their creative capacity without growing their team.
 This means adopting processes that enable them to work smarter.